AngleProtocol/angle-docs/resources/audits/README.md

 # 🔐 Audits

-Angle Protocol has undergone many different audits for its smart contracts and modules.
+Angle Protocol has undergone several audits for its smart contracts and modules.

 ## Chainsecurity April 2022 - May 2022